Main content

 Category: Project

 Description: Publication bias is a major threat to the validity of a meta-analysis resulting in overestimated effect sizes.
-P-uniform is a meta-analysis method that corrects estimates for publication bias, but the method overestimates average effect size in the presence of heterogeneity in true effect sizes (i.e., between-study variance).
-We propose an extension and improvement of the p-uniform method called p-uniform*.
-P-uniform* improves upon p-uniform in three important ways, as it (i) entails a more efficient estimator, (ii) eliminates the overestimation of effect size in case of between-study variance in true effect sizes, and (iii) enables estimating and testing for the presence of the between-study variance in true effect sizes.
-We compared the statistical properties of p-uniform* with the selection model approach of Hedges (1992) as implemented in the R package “weightr” and the random-effects model in both an analytical and a Monte-Carlo simulation study.
-Results revealed that the statistical properties of p-uniform* and the selection model approach were generally comparable and outperformed the random-effects model if publication bias was present.
-We demonstrate that both methods estimate average true effect size rather well with two or more and between-study variance with ten or more primary studies in a meta-analysis.
-However, both methods do not perform well if the meta-analysis only includes statistically significant studies.
-We offer recommendations for correcting meta-analyses for publication bias in practice, and provide an R package and an easy-to-use web application for applying p-uniform*.
+We propose an extension and improvement of the publication bias method p-uniform called p-uniform*.
+P-uniform* improves upon p-uniform in three ways, as it (i) entails a more efficient estimator, (ii) eliminates the overestimation of effect size caused by between-study variance in true effect sizes, and (iii) enables estimating and testing for the presence of the between-study variance.
+We compared the statistical properties of p-uniform* with p-uniform, two implementations of the three-parameter selection model (3PSM) approach, and the random-effects model.
+Statistical properties of p-uniform* and 3PSM were comparable and generally outperformed p-uniform and the random-effects model if publication bias was present.
+We demonstrate that p-uniform* and 3PSM estimate average effect size and between-study variance rather well with ten or more studies in the meta-analysis when publication bias is not extreme.
+We offer recommendations for applied researchers, provide an R package as well as an easy-to-use web application for applying p-uniform*.